tiangolo/blog-posts/pyconby-web-api-from-scratch-with-fastapi/README.md

 But as it was made in incremental steps, completing a full new version of the app at every step (or every 2 steps), we could start it and go through it, step by step, and advance as much as possible.
 And wherever we ended up by the end would still be a valid version of the app.

+## The first version of the workshop

 The speed of a workshop like this has a constant tradeoff, as there's always people that finish some part faster than others, so, at some points some people will be "bored" while others will be stressed finishing some part before the next comes.

 But nevertheless, at the workshop in PyCon Belarus developers were quite fast, and we were able to go up to version 8 of the app, while I was expecting to get only up to about version 5.

 But there were 15 versions.
 So, for those that wanted to see the final version, here it is.

+## Source code for the final version

 I don't have an easy way to provide it step by step with all the explanations here, but if you are curious you can still check here the last version of the code.